jdigne/mva_geom/README.md

 A registration form will be sent to all MVA students to subscribe to the course mailing-list.

 ## Validation
 - Lab (20%): the 2nd, 4th and 6th labs will be evaluated.
-The files can be sent up to one week after the class.
+The files can be sent **up to one week after the class** at **GeometricDeepLearning@protonmail.com**.
 We will keep the best two grades.
 - Quizz (20%): based on the material of 1st, 3rd and 5th lectures.
 15 minutes at the beginning of 2nd, 4th and 6th TDs.
 We will keep the best two grades.
 - Oral presentation (60%): presentation with slides of a research paper.